ThemisF/Greek_Cipher_Decrypter/README.md

 ### Version 2: Random Key Brute Force
 - **Approach:** Treated the key as a random 24-letter permutation and brute-forced by sampling millions of candidates.
 - **Process:**
-  1. Generate random strings of the 24 Greek letter alphaber keys.
+  1. Generate random strings of the 24 Greek letter alphabet keys.
   2. Decrypt the ciphertext with each permutation.
   3. Score by counting dictionary matches.
 - **Outcome:** The key-space (24! ≈ 10²³) was far too large  and the computations too time expensive so no readable plaintext was ever found with this method.

 ### Version 3: Literature-Derived Chunked Sampling & Iterative Self-Correction with frequency analisys with the aid of a Greek dictionary
-- **Approach:** Used real Greek text statistics cut into chunks to generate realistic frequency orders, added a greek dictionary for automatically checking readability "Greekness", optimized the algorythm and added an iterative self-correction loop.
+- **Approach:** Used real Greek text statistics cut into chunks to generate realistic frequency orders, added a greek dictionary for automatically checking readability "Greekness", optimized the algorithm and added an iterative self-correction loop.
 - **Process:**
   1. **Chunk Sampling:** Chop multiple Greek literature sources into segments the size of the ciphertext and deriving a 24 letter frequency list out of each one.
 This approach aims to solve the problem the first version of the code faced.
-  2. **Greek Dictionary:** Added a Greek dictinary for automating multiple processes that where done manually and most importantly couantifying how greek (how succesfull was the decryption) the semi-decrypted text was after the key was used.
+  2. **Greek Dictionary:** Added a Greek dictinary for automating multiple processes that were done manually and most importantly quantifying how greek (how successfull was the decryption) the semi-decrypted text was after the key was used.
-  3. **Optimization:** After creating a bunch of frecuency ordered 24 character lists (keys) from Greek literature, they were grouped based on similarity.
-This way only one had to be checked for verifying if the group's mapping was inprooving Greekness when used for decyphering
+  3. **Optimization:** After creating a bunch of frequency ordered 24 character lists (keys) from Greek literature, they were grouped based on similarity.
+This way only one had to be checked for verifying if the group's mapping was improving Greekness when used for decyphering
   5. **Iterative Correction:**
      - Decrypt using the sampled keys that passed the previous test (improved Greekness).
      - Detect improbable words (e.g. “Θασιλιάς” --> "Βασιλιάς" {corrected word}) and swap specific letters (Θ→Β) using the Greek dictionary.
-     - Re-score and repeat in a loop for a specific number of iterations if Greekness was improoving.
+     - Re-score and repeat in a loop for a specific number of iterations if Greekness was improving.
 - **Outcome:**

   Greekness rose above 95 % within 10 iterations, producing the following fully readable “1001 Nights” narrative !!!